tlefko/Huawei-Matebook-X-Pro-Ventura/README.md

 # Latest Release Notes
 - Fixed Bluetooth and Wifi Stability Issues
 - Improved Preformance and Power Managements
-- DEPENDING ON YOUR MACOS VERSION YOU WILL NEED A DIFFERENT WIFI KEXT, see notes
+- DEPENDING ON YOUR MACOS VERSION ***YOU WILL NEED A DIFFERENT WIFI KEXT***, see notes
 - Additional Patches for 3K Display
-- Supports Both Speakers in Stereo, reccomend using 3rd party sound controller like eqMac to control volume. in midi settings create a new aggregate device with both internal speakers to control all laptop speakers.
+- Supports Both Speakers in Stereo, reccomend using ***3rd party sound controller*** like eqMac to control volume. in midi settings create a new aggregate device with both internal speakers to control all laptop speakers.
 - USB-C thunderbolt support / hotplug

 # Sleep Bugs